pkrumpl/frame-codebase/README.md

 1. Ensure you have the [ARM GCC Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) installed.

+Note that this fork of the repo has only been tested with version **12.3** of the ARM GCC Toolchain.
+Make sure to download and use the correct version.
+Version used during development: *AArch32 bare-metal target (arm-none-eabi)*.

-1. Ensure you have the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools) installed.
+2. Ensure you have the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools) installed.

-1. Ensure you have [nRF Util](https://www.nordicsemi.com/Products/Development-tools/nRF-Util) installed, along with the `device` and `nrf5sdk-tools` subcommands.
+3. Ensure you have [nRF Util](https://www.nordicsemi.com/Products/Development-tools/nRF-Util) installed, along with the `device` and `nrf5sdk-tools` subcommands.

     ```sh
     ./nrfutil install device
     ./nrfutil install nrf5sdk-tools
     ```

-1. Clone this repository and initialize any submodules:
+4. Clone this repository and initialize any submodules:

     ```sh
     git clone https://github.com/brilliantlabsAR/frame-codebase.git